parrt/msds501/projects/wordsim.md

 # Word similarity and relationships

+**TODO**: next year load CSV, set index of dataframe as word, save as feather.
+Load is 2.5s not 35s.
+Don't need a `dict` when df will suffice.

 ## Goal

 In this project, you will leverage a semi-recent advance in natural language processing called [word2vec](http://arxiv.org/pdf/1301.3781.pdf) (or just *word vectors*) to study the similarity between words.
 In particular, we're going to use a "database" from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/).
 For example, given a single word, we can find the *n* closest words: